 Next step is a beta read.
 The more volunteers you have, the better.
 This is the place for your mom, your best friend, that guy down the street who will read anything as long as it’s (Fill In Your Genre Here), members of your writers group who owe you favors, etc. Take their responses, fix the ones that make your book better, ignore the rest, and repeat as needed.
 NOW you’re ready for Kestrel’s Way Editorial Services!

 When you’re ready, contact me and we’ll discuss your manuscript or short story or query letter needs.
 But, so you can ponder expenses in your spare hours, here are some general facts and figures:

 Surcharge of 10% for rush jobs; discount of 10% if I ask for an extension on a deadline.

-If you are a new client, I will do a free read of a 10-15-page sample of the book, so I can more accurately assess how long it will take and give you a ballpark estimate.
-I am also willing to make bids on a per-job basis, but that bid will be based on my best guess of how long the work will take.
+If you are a new client, I will do a test edit of a 10-15-page sample of the book at my regular rates, so I can more accurately assess how long it will take and give you a ballpark estimate.
+This also gives us a chance to see if we work well together, and clarifies our mutual understanding of the scope of the edit.
+I am also willing to make bids on a per-job basis, based on my best guess of how long the work will take.
 I also am willing to work within your budget, doing what I can within the time allowed, although that may reduce the scope of the work.